ogeesan/Imaging-Tools/Calcium Trace Navigator/README.md

-Hola, this bad boy is a Matlab app for navigating through calcium traces.
-The prime aim is to increase the speed of navigating through the data, and so keyboard shortcuts work (use the Help button to see shortcuts).
+Hola, this bad boy's a Matlab app for navigating through calcium traces.
+The prime aim is to increase the speed of navigating through the data, and so there are keyboard shortcuts.

 # How to install and use